‘King Arthur: Legend Of The Sword’ After-Credits Scene: Is There A Spoiler Hidden At The Very End?

 — Business Insider (@businessinsider) May 11, 2017

-Vox movie reviewer Alissa Wilkinson noted that the movie is actually very fun and could fill a void for movie fans who love fantasy-based blockbusters.
+Vox movie reviewer Alissa Wilkinson noted that the movie is actually fun and could fill a void for movie fans who love fantasy-based blockbusters.
 She also praised the work of director Guy Richie.

 “The legend of Arthur, it turns out, is a pretty ideal fit for Ritchie’s talents, and for 2017, too.
 King Arthur: Legend of the Sword hits the sweet spot where fans of superhero blockbusters, Lord of the Rings, and Game of Thrones overlap.
 It’s kind of generic, sure, and Camelot’s greatest fans may consider the film blasphemy.
 But as a piece of silly summer entertainment, it’s often good.”